patrickisgreat/gabler-youngston/src/pages/team/team-morgan-gabler.md

 ---
 templateKey: Teamdetail/index
+memberimage: /img/team-morgan.jpg
 resume: /resumes/jim-resume.pdf
-memberimage: /img/team-morgan.jpg
 title: MORGAN GABLER
 designation: Principal
 description: >-
   Morgan has always been passionate about helping bring a collaborative vision to life through lighting.
-For her, this started with theater and working in various lighting design firms before it manifested in co-founding Gabler-Youngston.
+For her, this started with theater and working in various lighting design firms before it manifested in co-founding Gabler Youngston.

   Now, Morgan and her team are dedicated to showing that lighting design isn’t